ronakkhandlwl/Cracking-the-coding-interview/README.md

 # Cracking-the-coding-interview
-Solutions of Cracking the coding interview with explanation in c++
+Solutions of Cracking the coding interview book with explanation in c++